The Importance of Credit Scores in Startup Funding

 What types of startup borrowing rely on credit scores?

 Startup loans are designed for individuals who are looking to start a business.
 Startup loan lenders often offer mentoring and guidance to help budding entrepreneurs grow their business.
 In the UK, a good place to start is the government-backed StartUpLoans website, though most banks also offer this kind of funding.

 There are a number of different factors that lenders will consider when assessing your application.
-Generally, lenders that offer startup loans will consider things like your creditworthiness, affordability, and the business viability.
+Generally, lenders that offer startup loans will consider things like your creditworthiness, affordability, and business viability.

 Let’s just unpack those terms…